Warmley Park School and College School Local Offer

 At Post 16, students are preparing to leave school and developing independence skills through working in the Skills for Life room, developing their understanding of work through horticulture and developing functional Literacy and Numeracy skills by doing their own shopping, undertaking community based projects such as working with local groups and planning for the next stage in their learning.

-A home school diary is used to share information on a daily basis.
+The Seesaw app is used to share information on a daily basis.
 Queries can be addressed through this.
 Teachers may at times telephone parents and carers if appropriate.
 This will be done at the end of the teaching day to avoid disruption to the class.

 The Assessment Manager, along with the Headteacher, monitors and analyses each pupil’s progress and attainment.
 Assessments of your child’s progress are made on a daily, weekly, and termly basis so the teacher always knows what each pupil has achieved and what needs to be further developed.
 Parents and carers are invited into school to meet with the class teacher to discuss their child’s progress and update their Individual Education Plans 3 times a year.
 They also attend the Annual Review meeting once a year.
-It is very important for us to get your feedback on how you think your child is doing so there is a form which is sent out before the Annual Review meeting for you to complete and feedback after the IEP meeting.
+It is very important for us to get your feedback on how you think your child is doing so there is a form which is sent out before the Annual Review meeting for you to complete.
 An end of year curriculum is written by class teachers with an overview of progress made in each curriculum area.

 The sharing of the IEP is important in talking through strategies to support your child’s learning and development.